rails/protected_attributes/README.md

 @user.name # => Sebastian
 @user.is_admin # => true
 ```

 By default the gem will create an empty whitelist of attributes available for mass-assignment for all models in your app.

 As such, your models will need to explicitly whitelist or blacklist accessible parameters by using an `attr_accessible` or `attr_protected` declaration.
 This technique is best applied at the start of a new project.
 However, for an existing project with a thorough set of functional tests, it should be straightforward and relatively quick to use this application config option; run your tests, and expose each attribute (via `attr_accessible` or `attr_protected`), as dictated by your failing test.

 This option can be turned off using a configuration option:

 ```ruby
 config.active_record.whitelist_attributes = false
 ```

-For more complex permissions, mass-assignment security may be handled outside the model by extending a non-ActiveRecord class, such as a controller, with this behavior.
+For more complex permissions, mass-assignment security may be handled outside the model by extending a non-Active Record class, such as a controller, with this behavior.

 For example, a logged-in user may need to assign additional attributes depending on their role:

 ```ruby
 class AccountsController < ApplicationController include ActiveModel::MassAssignmentSecurity